vLeov/php-chess/docs/index.md

 ### UCI Engines

-UCI engines not only allow to play chess with the computer but are also a helpful tool when analyzing chess games.
+Listed below are the UCI engines available at the moment.

 | Name | UCI Engine |
 | ---- | ---------- |